nuclia/nucliadb/nucliadb_sdk/README.md

 >>> ndb = nucliadb_sdk.NucliaDB(region="on-prem", url="http://localhost:8080")
 >>> resp = ndb.chat(kbid="my-kb-id", query="What does Hakuna Matata mean?")
 >>> print(resp.answer)
-'Hakuna matata is actually a phrase in the East African language of Swahili that literally means “no trouble” or “no problems”.'
+'Hakuna matata is actually a phrase in the East African language of Swahili that literally means "no trouble" or "no problems".'
 ```

 ## Conclusion